If you’re looking to create a content strategy for the upcoming year, you need to plan well in advance.

 This means you need to have a strategy in place to promote your startup through video.
 That includes the use of ads, websites, and social sharing.

-As 2018 rounds the corner, you need to make sure your startup is ready to get going with video marketing.
+You need to make sure your startup is ready to get going with video marketing.

 Optimize your content for other platforms